The Yang-Baxter Sigma Model from Twistor Space: 4d IFT from 6d CS on Twistor Space

 where we require the operator $\mathcal{O} \in \textrm{End }\mathfrak{g}$ to be skew-symmetric, i.e. $\mathcal{O}^t = -\mathcal{O}$, and where $c$ is a complex constant.
 Consequently, the boundary equation of motion is satisfied using the boundary conditions \eqref{boundary conditions}, since \ie &\frac{1}{\langle \alpha \beta \rangle^{2}} \operatorname{Tr}\Bigg( \sigma\,\frac{\langle \alpha \beta \rangle}{\langle \tilde{\alpha} \beta \rangle} \frac{(\mathcal{O} + c)}{(\mathcal{O}-c)}[\cA\mu]\Big|_{\pi=\tilde{\alpha}} \cdot \sigma^{-1}\frac{\langle \alpha \beta \rangle}{\langle \tilde{\alpha} \beta \rangle} \frac{(\mathcal{O} + c)}{(\mathcal{O}-c)}[\delta \cA\hat{\mu}]\Big|_{\pi=\tilde{\alpha}} \nonumber\\&-\sigma^{-1}\frac{\langle \alpha \beta \rangle}{\langle \tilde{\alpha} \beta \rangle} \frac{(\mathcal{O} + c)}{(\mathcal{O}-c)}[\cA\hat{\mu}]\Big|_{\pi=\tilde{\alpha}}\cdot \sigma\frac{\langle \alpha \beta \rangle}{\langle \tilde{\alpha} \beta \rangle} \frac{(\mathcal{O} + c)}{(\mathcal{O}-c)}[\delta \cA\mu]\Big|_{\pi=\tilde{\alpha}} \Bigg)\\=&\left.\frac{1}{\langle {\tilde{\alpha}} \beta\rangle^2} \operatorname{Tr}(\cA \mu][\delta \cA\hat{\mu}]-[\cA \hat{\mu}][\delta \cA \mu])\right|_{\pi=\tilde{\alpha}}. \fe

-Although the dependence on $\mathcal{O}$ in these boundary conditions may seem arbitrary, in later sections, we shall investigate the specialisation of the operator $O$ to a solution of the modified classical Yang--Baxter equation associated with $c=1$ or $i$, whereby the boundary conditions shall resemble those used to derive the 2d Yang--Baxter sigma model from 4d Chern--Simons theory in \cite{Delduc:2019whp}.
-In fact, we could be more general, and consider boundary conditions of the form
+Although the dependence on $\mathcal{O}$ in these boundary conditions may seem arbitrary, in later sections, we shall investigate the specialisation of the operator $\mathcal{O}$ to a skew-symmetric solution of the modified classical Yang--Baxter equation associated with $c=1$ or $i$, whereby the boundary conditions shall resemble those used to derive the 2d Yang--Baxter sigma model from 4d Chern--Simons theory in \cite{Delduc:2019whp}.
+As shown in \cite{Delduc:2019whp}, although the derivations of the 2d Yang--Baxter sigma model in the two cases of $c=1$ and $c=i$ are similar, they differ in a subtle way in that the field space of the models (prior to gauge fixing) are different, and correspond to $G\times G$ for $c=1$ and $G_{\mathbb{C}}$ for $c=i$.